 Unlocking economic opportunities to scale Forest and Landscape Restoration in Brazil

-In the context of its NDC, the Brazilian government is seeking to restore around 12 million hectares of forest landscapes by 2030 – and it has developed the national restoration strategy PLANAVEG to this end.
-The project supports policy makers, industry, landowners, NGOs and communities with data and guidelines for FLR, as well as prioritisation maps for the Amazon region and the Atlantic rainforest.
-It has selected three areas in which the potential of FLR is investigated and effective measures are developed, has brought relevant stakeholders together, and has drawn up plans for the restoration of the three landscapes.
-To generate the necessary financial resources, the project has also developed new financing mechanisms and is setting up a monitoring system for FLR.
-The ultimate aim of the project is to inspire stakeholders in other Brazilian landscapes to use similar instruments and guidelines and drive the large-scale restoration of forest landscapes in Brazil.
+In the context of its NDC, the Brazilian government is seeking to restore around 12 million hectares of forest landscapes by 2030 – and it developed the national restoration strategy PLANAVEG to this end.
+The project supported policy makers, industry, landowners, NGOs and communities with data and guidelines for FLR, as well as prioritisation maps for the Amazon region and the Atlantic rainforest.
+It selected three areas in which the potential of FLR was investigated and effective measures were developed, relevant stakeholders were brought together, and plans for the restoration of the three landscapes were drawn up.
+To generate the necessary financial resources, the project also developed new financing mechanisms and set up a monitoring system for FLR.
+The ultimate aim of the project was to inspire stakeholders in other Brazilian landscapes to use similar instruments and guidelines and drive the large-scale restoration of forest landscapes in Brazil.

 State of implementation/results

 - Project completed.

 - The project team has given support to other initiatives and contributed to discussions around FLR governance by the application of ROAM (Restoration Opportunity Assessment Methodology) and social network analysis in three landscapes.
 The team also stimulated local actors to create a local network with the participation of more than 150 people in the Paraiba Valley and to create three restoration technical chambers in watershed committee's (in Sao Paulo and Espirito Santo states) to develop restoration action plans.